WYCodeBook/WYCodeBook.github.io/_posts/2018-08-23-github-pages.markdown

 description: GitHub Learning Lab Course 3
 ---

+In this course, you’ll learn how to:

+- Enable GitHub Pages
+- Choose a theme with Jekyll
+- Use YAML front matter
+- Customize your site
+- Create and edit blog posts

 ## Step 1: Enable GitHub Pages

 In this course, you'll create a blog hosted on GitHub Pages and learn how to: